 “Bri is his charge and by extension of that so is Henry and Jack, never mind the feelings he already has for them.
-He’s hurt and broken and he knows its going to take a while to heal so a second set of wards around this house to protect will help in a way that he can’t.”
+He’s hurt and broken, and he knows it’s going to take a while to heal so the second set of wards around this house to protect will help in a way that he can’t.”

 “Is he well enough to do it?”
 JJ asked as she moved towards the window, Aaron stepped up behind her and saw Will Reed appear in the backyard.

 “Magically yes.
 The only reason that his torturer got the drop on him was he wasn’t expecting it,” Aaron said.
 He sighed.
 “And at his base, he felt like me.
 If we had been aware that Sean was alive, Reed would have known the difference.
 It’s why the trail left by Jack had so surprised him, and he followed him around the mall like he had.
 There was supposed to be no one alive that had my signature.
 He was probably distracted and felt just a brush of it on his own magic, and he allowed him in.”

 “My supposedly dead brother.
 He used severely dark magic to keep himself alive for the past five millennia.
 I was made to believe he was dead and I never thought anything different.
 Until I saw what Reed had done to his body.
 He looked nothing like my brother, but there was enough of the Hotchner family resemblance that I was able to recognize him when I really looked.
 With his death, his magic was cleansed, and I could feel him.”